-If you're looking for the best digital copiers of 2020, then you've come to the right place, as on this page we've ranked the best photocopiers money can buy.
+If you're looking for the best digital copiers, then you've come to the right place, as on this page we've ranked the best photocopiers money can buy.

 In the past, MFPS had a bit of a bad reputation as a 'jack of all trades', but they have made significant improvements both in terms of quality, value for money and onboard features.

 Below are five points to consider when putting together your checklist

 1. Can the photocopier your business is considering handle the capacity needed?